A Demonstrated Safety Profile1

 Arthralgia, Grade 3c 1.3 0.6

-N=exposed set for solicited safety set included all participants with at least 1 documented dose.
+N=exposed set for solicited safety set included all participants with at least 1 documented dose and who completed their diary.

 • a